The Best Triathlon Vacation Destinations for Couples

 For an intimate-yet-affordable dining experience, check out Bouillon Julien in Rue du Faubourg, Saint-Denis.
 Originally opened in 1906 and a favorite spot of Ernest Hemingway and Edith Piaf, it was recently revitalized to its former glory with an opulent Art Nouveau interior and classic French fare.

-In warmer months, take a dip in Bassin de la Villette, Paris’s largest artificial lake with a section cordoned off for “serious swimmers.”
+While the Seine is slated to open for public swimming for the first time in more than a century following the 2024 Olympics, you can take a dip in the meantime at Bassin de la Villette, Paris’s largest artificial lake with a section cordoned off for “serious swimmers.”
 Or hit up a municipal pool, like Piscine Josephine Baker, an open-air spot with four 25-meter lanes situated on a floating barge on the Seine River.
 (Note: It can get very crowded, so go early!)

 If you’re feeling the need for speed, immerse yourself in the local cycling scene by rolling out to Hippodrome ParisLongchamp, a 2.2-mile mostly flat loop circling a racehorse track within Bois de Boulogne park.
 Rather ride at a leisurely pace?
 The four-mile loop around the park offers a more relaxed option.